Settings

 animal cruelty doesn't spark the backlash you might think it does, and especially not 40 years ago when ozzy did that

-• rglullis 5 months ago
+• rglullis a year ago

 > Ozzy fans, can you help me understand why few people seem to care?